biocorecrg/nextflow-course-2025-spring/docs/containers.rst

 Singularity exec
 ****************

 That is the most common way to execute Singularity (equivalent to ``docker exec``).
-That would be the normal approach in a HPC environment.
+That would be the normal approach in an HPC environment.

 .. code-block:: console